 In the email please specify the following information:

 (a) your name;

 (c) your phone number;

-(d) your email address; and
+(d) your email address;

-(e) a description of your concern.
+(e) a description of your concern (if applicable);

-Any failure or delay by us to enforce or exercise a power or right or provisions of this Policy will not constitute a waiver of those rights or provisions, and the exercise of a power of right by us does not preclude our ability to exercise that or any other power or right in the future.
+Subject to the laws of the Applicable Jurisdiction, any failure or delay by us to enforce or exercise a power or right or provisions of this Policy will not constitute a waiver of those rights or provisions, and the exercise of a power of right by us does not preclude our ability to exercise that or any other power or right in the future.
 All rights not expressly granted are reserved.